victorpantoja/webscraper/README.md

 ----------

 WebScraper uses Amazon EC2.
 So, before deploying, make sure you have your AWS credentials and nginx.conf properly configured.

-If so, just type:
+If so, you can configure environment:

-$ make deploy-prod
+$ fab -i <your-.pem-file> prod setup

+and deploy your code:
+$ fab -i <your-.pem-file> prod deploy